swipetech/doc/source/includes/en/_integrations.md

 `PUT /tags/:id`

-Remove as tags de uma Conta ou Ativo e as substitui por um novo conjunto.
+Removes tags from an Account or Asset an replaces them by a new set of tags.

 #### URL parameters

 Parameter | Description
 --------- | -----------
-id | ID da Conta ou Ativo
+id | Account ID or Asset ID

 #### Body
 [NewTags](#newtags)